Autosomal recessive spastic ataxia of Charlevoix-Saguenay

 Spastic ataxia of Charlevoix-Saguenay is associated with the following symptoms:

-• problems with balance when learning to walk, loss of balance, falls, unsteady gait resembling that of a person who is drunk.
+• lack of balance when learning to walk, loss of balance, falls, poor coordination of arm and hand movements;

 Treatments

-There is no treatment to cure spastic ataxia of Charlevoix-Saguenay.
-Surgeries and different therapies can nevertheless help reduce or delay some of the symptoms of the disorder.
+There is no treatment to cure autosomal recessive spastic ataxia of Charlevoix-Saguenay.
+Surgery and various therapies can, however, help delay or alleviate some symptoms of the disease.

 Complications

-Over the years, spastic ataxia of Charlevoix-Saguenay may lead to the following complications in affected people:
+Over the years, autosomal recessive spastic ataxia of Charlevoix-Saguenay can lead to the following complications:

-• loss of autonomy owing to the slow and steady progression of the symptoms
+• loss of autonomy due to the slow and gradual progression of symptoms;

 Transmission

-Spastic ataxia of Charlevoix-Saguenay is a recessive genetic disorder.
+Spastic ataxia of Charlevoix-Saguenay is an autosomal recessive hereditary disease.

 Protection and prevention

-It is impossible to prevent recessive spastic ataxia of Charlevoix-Saguenay in newborns who have received a copy of a defective gene from each of their two parents.
-However, the defective gene responsible for this disorder can be detected through a simple, quick and inexpensive screening test.
+It is impossible to prevent autosomal recessive spastic ataxia of Charlevoix-Saguenay in newborns who have received a copy of the variant in a gene from each of their biological parents.

-The Ministère de la Santé et des Services sociaux and the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Saguenay–Lac-Saint-Jean offer screening tests to detect the carriers of this disorder.
+The Ministère de la Santé et des Services sociaux (MSSS) and the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Saguenay–Lac-Saint-Jean offer screening tests to identify carriers of this disease.

 Help and resources